therustygeek/Data-Visualization/README.md

 # Data-Visualization
 This repository contains source code for the following two visualizations:

-- Nightingale's Map
+Nightingale's Map

--Minard's Map of Napoleon Map
+Minard's Map of Napoleon Map